- Published date:

 Visit our online exhibition Early Indian Printed Books, to view highlights from the digitised books and read a variety of thematic articles including on gender, food, and the development of the Indian railways.

 All of the digitised books made available online through the project can be discovered by visiting the British Library catalogue selecting 'I want this' and “view digital content online”.

 For the first time the project has made freely available in digital format the library's collection of bound Quarterly Lists.
 These are descriptive catalogue records of books published quarterly and by province of British India between 1867 and 1947.
 The Quarterly Lists are available to download as searchable PDFs via the British Library's datasets portal, data.bl.uk.

-We're also running a competition to find an optimal solution for automatically transcribing the Bengali Books and Quarterly Lists.
+We recently ran a competition to find an optimal solution for automatically transcribing the Bengali Books and Quarterly Lists.
 Accurate transcriptions would enable researchers to search the full text of this valuable content.
 If you or anyone you know would like to use the competition data set to try OCR for this British Library material, they are freely available to download from the competition website

-Asia and African Studies, British Library is pleased to announce the continuation of the ‘South Asia Series’; a series of talks based around the ‘Two Centuries of Indian Print’ project and the BL South Asia collection.
+Asia and African Studies, British Library is pleased to announce the continuation of the ‘South Asia Series’ through May 2018; a series of talks inspired by the ‘Two Centuries of Indian Print’ project and the BL South Asia collection.
 We have a great line-up of academics and researchers from the UK and abroad in the upcoming months, who will share cutting-edge research, with discussion chaired by curators and specialists in the field.

-In December 2016, the first of three skill-sharing workshops took place at Jadavpur University, Kolkata, where library and information professionals from cultural heritage institutions in Bengal took part in a one-day event to learn more about how information technology is transforming humanities research today, and in turn Library services.
+In December 2016, the first workshop took place at Jadavpur University, Kolkata, where library and information professionals from cultural heritage institutions in Bengal took part in a one-day event to learn more about how information technology is transforming humanities research today, and in turn Library services.
 View the agenda for the workshop.

 You can support this project and help make the Indian Print Collection freely available online to all.